Table of Contents

 These tests look for signs that your immune system is attacking your thyroid gland.

-- Thyroid Peroxidase Antibodies (TPOAb): Often elevated in Hashimoto’s thyroiditis, the most common cause of hypothyroidism in the UK.
+- Thyroid Peroxidase Antibodies (TPOAb): Often elevated in Hashimoto’s thyroiditis.
 We offer a standalone TPO antibody test if an autoimmune cause is suspected.

-- Thyroglobulin Antibodies (TgAb): Another marker of autoimmune thyroid activity — these are included in our dedicated thyroid panels such as the Silver profile.
+- Thyroglobulin Antibodies (TgAb): Another marker of autoimmune thyroid activity—included in our dedicated thyroid panels such as the Silver profile.

 Having elevated antibodies can sometimes explain why you have symptoms even if your TSH and T4 are still within the normal range.
 It suggests that the "attack" on the thyroid has begun, even if the gland is still managing to produce enough hormone for now.